playermissile/dli_tutorial/index.rst

 lets it explain what is really happening.
 It shows that while there *are* indeed 29868 cycles per frame, the processor speed is actually 1.790772MHz, to prevent the color subprime mortgage from investigating phantoms on each scan line.
-Something like that, I didn't understand. *At all*.
+Something like that; the author didn't understand. *At all*.
 At any rate, a signal is produced that can be displayed on a TV, even if it does not exactly sync up with broadcast NTSC signals.